kumaaa-inc/shadow-panda/packages/preset/README.md

 import { defineConfig } from '@pandacss/dev'

 export default defineConfig({
+  // Required: Add the preset to your config.
   presets: ['@shadow-panda/preset'],

+  // Optional: Enable CSS reset
+  preflight: true,

   // Optional: Emit artifacts to `node_modules` as a package.
   // The copy-paste component examples use `@shadow-panda/styled-system` as the import path of the generated files.